top of page

 Data Sharing & Privacy

-Data is protected under the Health Insurance Portability and Accountability (HIPAA) act 1996, ensuring confidentiality, integrity and availability of ePHI.
-Also, the Information Security Management System, as per ISO 27001:2013, considers the possible risks and vulnerabilities of the data involved across all business operations. ePHI is protected by the standards HIPAA and ISO 27001.
-All data is anonymized before analysis by qXR.
+Data is protected under the HIPAA act 1996,ensuring confidentiality and integrity of ePHI.
+Also, the Information Security Management System, as per ISO 27001:2013,considers the possible risks and vulnerabilities of the data involved across all operations.
+All data can be de-identified if needed.

 Price